lnalborczyk/phd_thesis/docs/05-chap5.md

 \begin{summary}{Summary of Chapter\getcurrentref{chapter}}

 In this chapter, we examined the reliability of our EMG measurements to detect peripheral muscular activity during inner speech production.
 To this end, we asked participants to produce two lists of nonwords, that were designed to induce either a strong activation of the lip muscles or a strong activation of the zygomaticus major muscle.
 We recorded the EMG amplitude of several facial muscles (including the orbicularis oris inferior and the zygomaticus major muscles) during the production of these nonwords in inner speech, overt speech, and during the listening of these nonwords.
-First, contrary to expectation, even in the overt mode, nonwords containing spread lip phonemes (e.g., /i/) did not result in more EMG activity in the zygomaticus major region than nonwords without spread phonemes.
-Similarly, nonwords with lip protrusion did not result in more EMG activity in the orbicularis inferior region than non-rounded nonwords.
-This finding suggest that surface EMG is not precise enough to obtain direct muscle activity.
+First, contrary to expectations, even in the overt mode, nonwords containing spread lip phonemes (e.g., /i/) did not result in more EMG activity in the zygomaticus major region than nonwords without spread phonemes.
+Similarly, nonwords with lip protrusion did not result in more EMG activity in the orbicularis oris inferior region than non-rounded nonwords.
+This finding suggests that surface EMG is not precise enough to obtain direct muscle activity.
 Based on previous results in the literature, we hypothesised that surface EMG may be used to discriminate the content (here, the class of nonword) produced in inner speech.
 However, an automatic classification revealed that although we were able to discriminate content produced in overt speech, we were not able to discriminate the content produced in inner speech based on surface EMG measurements.
 This result stands in contrast with previous historical results but also with more recent results obtained by other teams.
 However, crucial differences between other studies and ours include differences in the material used (e.g., surface vs. intramuscular recordings), the population (e.g., children vs. adults), or the general methodology (e.g., hypothesis testing vs. classification and optimisation).
 Despite this surprising result and the failure of the surface EMG methodology to "decode" the content of inner speech, the abundance of positive results in the literature still speaks in favour of the peripheral muscular components of inner speech and that it is possible to assess it using surface EMG.
 However, in order to avoid this potential limitation, in the second part of the present work, we shifted to another strategy to further examine the role of motor processes in rumination.
 More precisely, instead of recording peripheral muscular activation of induced rumination, in the next two chapters we try to directly interfere with the speech motor system to check whether this would affect verbal rumination.

 \end{summary}